StochasticTree/rfcs/0005-serialization-standardization.md

 1. Continuing to run an existing BART / BCF sampler, perhaps after inspecting traceplots and deciding to run for longer or with different hyperparameters
 2. Resurrecting a BART / BCF model saved to disk or just JSON string and sampling it for longer

 [RFC 4](https://github.com/StochasticTree/rfcs/blob/main/0004-cpp-dispatch.md) means the R and Python routines have a much larger shared C++ core and there is a documented API for passing structured inputs / outputs to / from C++.
 This allows us to simplify use case 1 above, so that a `BARTModel` or `BCFModel` object retains an in-memory pointer to a C++ `BARTSamples` / `BCFSamples` object, which can be appended to by continuing a sampler (with different hyperparameters).
-Similarly, with more of the sampling logic in C++, we can standardize model / parameter deserialization so that the C++ samplers ingest a(n optional) JSON string and initialize model state from the provided model.
+Similarly, with the model's samples held in a persistent in-memory `BARTSamples` / `BCFSamples`, we can standardize deserialization so that R / Python reconstruct that samples object from a serialized model (reusing the existing C++ `ForestContainer` serde) and hand it to the sampler to resume — no JSON roundtrip for in-memory continuation, and no need for C++ to parse the envelope.

 Finally, this RFC will unlock a currently unsupported use case: